 A barely there sport coat in a breathable fabric

-Light, hopsack wool.
-Linen or linen/cotton blends.
+Light, hopsack wool is the ideal.
+There’s just nothin’ like it.
+Linen or linen/cotton blends are fine too.
 And for goodness sake, skip as much of the lining as you can.
 There’s nothing more self-defeating than a lightweight linen or wool fabric fully lined in suffocating cheap polyester.

 A fresh haircut and/or beard trim